matxakav/OT-NWbasedOnGNS3/network/ics/README.md

 ## Deployment of ICS Network

-Pull the required docker images.
+Pull the required docker images in the headless Linux (Ubuntu) that you install GNS3 server.

+Tell me where to docker pull.

 ```sh
 docker pull wzy318/kalilinux:latest